charlesdev96/charlie-chat-app/README.md

 Future Enhancements:

-1. Real-time Chat: Integration with a real-time messaging service for instant communication.
-2. Group Chat: Enable communication within groups of users.
+1. Group Chat: Enable communication within groups of users.
-3. Push Notifications: Implement push notifications to alert users about new messages and activities.
+2. Push Notifications: Implement push notifications to alert users about new messages and activities.